dr11ve/Ethos-Sybil-Hunt/README.md

 This script is a Telegram bot for multi-chain EVM wallet linkage analysis.
 You send it a wallet address, and it scans activity on Ethereum, Arbitrum, Base, Optimism, Polygon, and BSC to find wallets that may be controlled by the same entity.
+P.S.
+New, upgraded script operates faster, at min it can take 2/3 minutes and at max 20 mins to scan any wallet. ethosybil.py is Upgraded version of ethosnewlogic.py
 What it can do:
 * find direct wallet-to-wallet transfers with the target
 * find wallets that use the same contract/deposit addresses